March 21, 2024 | Mark Paradies

 How does the Root Cause Tree® work?

-First, if there is a human error, it gets the investigator to ask 15 questions to guide the investigator to the appropriate seven potential Basic Cause Categories to investigate further to find root causes.
+First, if there is a human error, the investigator asks 15 questions to guide the investigator to the appropriate seven potential Basic Cause Categories, which allow the investigator to investigate further and find root causes.

 An example of one of the 15 questions is: